realityforge/planet_quake/docs/games.md

 Rotating doors in maps for UrT support, Quake 2 map support.

 ### USE_HEADSHOTS
-show special messages and animation for headshots
+Beheading with headshot detection for Railgun only.
+Shows a special message and head only big animation.

 ### USE_ALT_FIRE
 Alternate weapon fire, twice as fast POC.
+Set `\bind mouse2 +button13`.

 ### USE_CLUSTER_GRENADES
-cluster grenades create offspring every time they hit something
+Cluster grenades explodes with grenades in 4 directions after they hit the ground.

 ### USE_HOMING_MISSILE
 Homing rockets look for other player to track and change direction until they explode on impact.
 They are hard to dodge, but sometimes can get trapped in corridors.